Collabforge/redesigned-collabco/README.md

-# govims
+#collabco

-Run the command drush make stub.make
+Run the command drush make stub.make to install

-vendor/bin/behat --tags @challenge